 What’s your official title and how long have you been in this role?

-I’ve been a Program Manager at the Mozilla Foundation for about a year and a half; we fluctuate often between titles like Community/Developer Relations Manager, Project and Program Manager.
-I think the skill sets required for competence in all of these roles blend a bit.
+I’ve been a Program Manager at the Mozilla Foundation for about a year and a half.
+We fluctuate often between titles like Community/Developer Relations Manager, Project and Program Manager.
+The skill sets required for competence in all of these roles blend a bit.
 At least in the non-profit and open source fields, you often wear many hats and transition between projects and positions as your workload evolves.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

-Between working at Mozilla, teaching at SVA and ITP, volunteering at Girl Develop It, and trying to keep up with a yoga practice, I find that there’s a lot of absolute decisions and accommodations I’ve needed to adopt to ensure that none of my required obligations is slighted and my peers in whatever venue feel valued and heard.
-Technologies and platforms are mutable and deprecated quickly so I would say, for posterity, the most valuable technologies and skills for success are the following:
+Between working at Mozilla, teaching at SVA and ITP, volunteering at Girl Develop It, and trying to keep up with a yoga practice, I find that there’s a lot of absolute decisions and accommodations I’ve needed to adopt.
+These decisions ensure that none of my required obligations is slighted and my peers in whatever venue feel valued and heard.
+Technologies and platforms deprecate quickly so I would say, for posterity, the most valuable technologies and skills for success are the following:

 - Find a podcast or music source that can punctuate your day with bursts of brilliance and creativity.